 In the 11th century, somebody composed a poem using all 48 characters with no overlaps.

-All Japanese people know the poem, and the first 3 sounds are "i-ro-ha".
+And, the first 3 sounds are "i-ro-ha".

 At each curve, a character is displayed in order of the sounds in the poem.

-There is Akechidaira rest area about 2 km from the end of upslope road.
+There is Akechidaira (明智平) rest area about 2 km from the end of upslope road.

-We can go to Akechidaira Observatory by ropeway.
+From the rest house, we can go to Akechidaira Observatory by ropeway.

-Buses and cars surely pass this road between Nikko city and Lake Chuzenji, Kegon Waterfall.
+Route buses and cars surely pass this road between Nikko city and Lake Chuzenji, Kegon Waterfall.